nickvidal/mail2crm/README.md

 # pushtag
-Record emails that are tagged.
+Log emails that are tagged.

-From Gmail, you can add a label (tag) to an email thread so that it gets recorded at an external service (such as a CRM, for example).
+From Gmail, you can add a label (tag) to an email thread so that it gets logged in an external service (such as a CRM, for example).

 This script is a Google Apps Script meant to be run from a Google Sheets, which will keep track of emails being recorded.